University of Illinois Chicago College of Pharmacy: Urban Pipeline Program

 Through its investigation of the issue of low representation of underrepresented minority students in pharmacy school, college staff and administrators concluded that the disparity was due to a lack of exposure among minority elementary and high school students to the profession.
 To address these issues, the college and the Chicago Public Schools Department of College and Career Preparation partnered with industry leaders to offer a comprehensive pharmacy program for high school students, the Urban Pipeline Program.
-It is an eight-week, comprehensive, academic, experiential, mentoring, and professional and social-development summer enrichment program. to cultivate the next generation of URM pharmacists.
+It is an eight-week summer program that includes academic instruction, experiential learning, and mentoring to provide academic and experiential exposure to pharmacy-related careers.